Coherent-Partners/spark-ts-sdk/docs/readme.md

 ### EcmaScript Modules vs CommonJS

 The SDK is written in TypeScript and compiled to both EcmaScript Modules (ESM) and CommonJS (CJS) formats.
-You may import the SDK in your project using either of these formats.
+You may import the SDK into your project using either of these formats.

 **Using ESM:**